 This bittorrent thing doesn’t sound as nice as Beaker’s dat-based one.

-Bugout by Chris Mccormick is a miniature decentralised web based purely in the browser.
+Bugout by Chris Mccormick is a miniature decentralised web proof-of-concept based purely in the browser.

 Build back-end web services that run in a browser tab.

 Host backend services without a VPS, domain or SSL cert.

 Anyone can deploy by simply opening a browser tab.

 Can be “self-hosted” by leaving a browser tab open on a PC.